emipa606/MedicalSupplements/README.md

 Drug Chemical Mixer

 Autonomously produce precursor chemicals.
-The mixer has &quot;input&quot; and &quot;output&quot; hoppers to control resources and product.
+The mixer has "input" and "output" hoppers to control resources and product.
 There is a selector for the chemical to produce, control production and set stock limits.

 Drug Cabinet